+ CORVETTE & CAMARO CRUISE-IN

 11:00 am Interview

 Come to the Petersen on April 26 and see Chevrolet’s new 505 horsepower Camaro Z/28, meet its designer, Tom Peters, and enjoy a Camaros and Corvettes cruise-in!
 Cruise-in starts at 9:00 am, and includes free parking for any year Corvette or Camaro.
 Interview begins at 11:00 am, and will be followed by an autograph session.
 Regular museum admission rates apply.
-This event is free for museum members.To RSVP or ask a question regarding the event, please contact Sandy at [email protected]or (323) 964-6370.
+This event is free for museum members.To RSVP or ask a question regarding the event, please Sandy at or (323) 964-6370.
 To see episodes of MotoMan, go to .

 Thomas V. Peters